Plugins » Pattern Renamer 2.3.3

 Keep to mind that "Insert" and "Append" is always last.

-Note that renaming/renumbering doesn't necessary means changing string or number values.
+Note that renaming/template doesn't necessary means changing string or number values.
 You can for example use renaming to change extensions to lowercase (i.e JPG to jpg) or renumbering to change a number format (i.e. 06 to 0006).

 Wizard mode & Error checking